 Customization and personalization are often thought to be synonyms, but while some crossover certainly exists, they are very different terms referring to very different practices.
 Where both converge is in their ability to make the customer feel as if they have a unique, bespoke, relationship with the brand in a way that the mass marketing of the past could never achieve.
 Both practices have proven particularly well suited to Millennials, the largest consumer age group, who have an instinctive mistrust of older forms of advertisement but are more influenced by both customization and personalization based marketing.
 So what exactly are the differences and how are do they work?

 The most common form of customization comes in the form of product customization and is typically found online.
-Product customization is particularly popular for clothing outlets, whereby shoppers can design a piece of clothing from an online template, using different colors, fabrics and shapes to make their own ‘unique’ product.
-Nike are one of the most important innovators in the field, with products that particularly attract Millennials.
+Product customization is particularly popular for clothing outlets, whereby shoppers can design a piece of clothing from an online template, using different colors, fabrics, and shapes to make their own ‘unique’ product.
+Nike is one of the most important innovators in the field, with products that particularly attract Millennials.

-This is sometimes referred to as ‘mass customization’ whereby online tools allow the customization process to produce bespoke products at mass produced prices.
+This is sometimes referred to as ‘mass customization’ whereby online tools allow the customization process to produce bespoke products at mass-produced prices.
 Mass customization may not be possible for smaller businesses at this point in time, but with the advent of 3D printing, this might be about to change.